Raymond Gurême: Internment of the Gurême family

-On October 4, 1940, when he was 15 years old, Gurême's life reached a pivot point as he and his family were arrested by French gendarmes in Petit-Couronne-Nieran and moved to a nomadic people internment camp in Darnétal, Normandy.
+On 4 October 1940, when he was 15 years old, Gurême's life reached a pivot point as he and his family were arrested by French gendarmes in Petit-Couronne-Nieran and moved to a nomadic people internment camp ("gypsy camp") in Darnétal, Normandy.
 This was a result of the ongoing Nazi invasion of France, resulting in the October 4th internment of Romani people in 1940, significantly altering the Gurême family's non-sedentary lifestyle prior to the war.
 After the Gurême family spent a month in the Darnétal camp, they were moved to another internment camp in Linas-Montlhéry, located on the grounds of a well-known motor racing track.

 First escape

-During his time in Linas-Montlhéry, Gurême attempted his first escape with his brother on July 26, 1941.
+During his time in Linas-Montlhéry, Gurême attempted his first escape with his brother on 26 July 1941.
 However, their escape was short-lived, and the two were arrested and denounced on August 14 of the same year.

 Second escape

-On October 5, 1941, Gurême successfully escaped from the Linas-Montlhéry internment camp for the second time.
+On 5 October 1941, Gurême successfully escaped from the Linas-Montlhéry internment camp for the second time.
 He had been placed in a small wooden hut in solitary confinement, after helping a young Romani boy who was beaten by policemen.
 After a month in solitary confinement, Gurême utilized his former skills as an acrobat to release himself from his handcuffs, and wedge the wooden planks of his cell, allowing him to escape.
 His escape resulted in arm injuries.
 Next, he ran off to the edge of the camp and into the woods, climbing a tree and successfully dodging the policeman and dogs following him.
 After staying there overnight, Gurême began his 140-kilometer journey back to the Darnétal camp, keeping a low profile throughout his journey.
 Once there, Gurême retrieved some of his family's possessions, which they had been forced to leave behind when moving from the Darnétal camp.

 After leaving the Darnétal camp, Gurême made his way back to Linas-Montlhéry, working for farmers along the way.
 When he made it to Linas-Montlhéry, he proceeded to break into the camp a handful of times, bringing food to and spending time with family and friends at night and leaving by morning unnoticed.
 He continued working in the fields during this time.
 On his fourth re-entry into the camp, Gurême was caught by policemen and taken into custody.
 He was sent to the Villa des Roses, an internment camp and reform school in Angers for juvenile delinquents, orphans, and resistance members.
 Inside the camp, he got a job in the hospital.